provena/provena/docs/versioning/how-to-version-in-data-store.md

 ---
 # How to create versions in the Data Store

+## Pre-requisites

+- Ensure you're logged in to Provena
+- The logged in user has registry write permissions
+- The logged in user has ADMIN permissions for the Dataset

 ## Step 1.
 Navigate to the dataset record in the Data Store

-- Ensure you're logged in.
-- Navigate to the dataset record
+- Navigate to the dataset record in the Data Store (ensure you're on the latest version of the dataset)
 - Click on the "VERSIONING" tab as shown below

 |                         Versioning Tab                                                                 |